 First, the technician will bring you down to the furnace room and explain how your particular system works.
-He will then do a 20-point mechanical inspection of your heating system and other components, such as the hot water tank, fireplaces, and belts.
+He will then do a visual multipoint mechanical inspection of your heating system and other components, such as the hot water tank, fireplaces, and belts.
 He then will prepare the system for cleaning.
 A large 10″ vacuum hose will be brought down to the furnace room, connecting the ductwork to our powerful truck-mounted vacuum.
 A high-pressure airline (1″ diameter) is then run from the truck into the house for use in the cleaning.
-At this point the ductwork in the house is sealed off to optimize vacuum pressure and to prevent any back drafting of dust.
+At this point, the ductwork in the house is sealed off to optimize vacuum pressure and to prevent any back drafting of dust.
 After the vacuum is turned on, each branch of the ductwork is individually cleaned using highly compressed air through a forward skipper and a wand.
 We customize each cleaning to meet the needs of your particular duct system and the package you purchased, using several different pieces of air equipment.
 Downstairs, the main part of the ductwork is cleaned out using a reverse air pressure hose (or skipper) to ensure that even the heaviest debris is removed.
 This device is similar to a plumbers snake.
 After the duct cleaning is done, the furnace is cleaned from top to bottom, including the heat exchangers and the blower.

 We access your home through a door or window.
 Our large vacuum hose (10″ in diameter) will need to reach the furnace area from the back of our vacuum truck.
 A high-pressure airline also needs to extend from our vacuum truck to all areas in the house that have air registers (both hot and cold).

 Access is to be determined by the technicians at the time of cleaning.